-It may start with tightness in your neck, followed by flashes of light in your vision and a feeling of pins and needles in one of your legs.
+It may start with tightness in your neck, followed by flashes of light in your vision, and a feeling of pins and needles in one of your legs.
 Finally, the pain starts.
-Extreme, stomach-churning pain in one side of your head that lasts for a full 24 hours before it finally subsides, leaving you drained and sensitive to light and sound.
+This extreme, stomach-churning pain in one side of your head that lasts for a full 24 hours before it finally subsides can leave you drained and sensitive to light and sound.
 This is just one illustration of what the disabling neurological condition known as a migraine might feel like to any of the 1 billion migraine sufferers worldwide.

-"It's more common than asthma and diabetes combined," said Kathleen B. Digre, MD, the chief of the Division of Headache and Neuro-Ophthalmology for University of Utah Health.
+"It's more common than asthma and diabetes combined," says Kathleen B. Digre, MD, the chief of the Division of Headache and Neuro-Ophthalmology at University of Utah Health.
 "It's a disease that can affect people across their lifespan.
-Babies can have migraines.
-Children can get carsick and have episodic vomiting"
+Babies can have migraines and children can get carsick and have episodic vomiting"

 The Causes of Migraine

 There is no clear cause for migraines—even when misleading headlines say otherwise.
 What we do know is that genetics and environmental triggers contribute to migraines in those who are susceptible.

 - Genetics: If one parent is a migraine sufferer, there is a 50% chance that their children will also suffer.
 If both parents suffer, the likelihood increases to 75%.
 Migraines typically appear in adolescence and peak when a person is in their 30s.
 Women are three times more likely than men to suffer from migraines.